benoithebrard/benoithebrard/README.md

 - 👋 Hi, I’m @benoithebrard
 - 👀 I’m interested in new technologies and outdoor activities
-- 🌱 I’m currently learning Compose
+- 🌱 I’m currently learning Jetpack Compose
-- 💞️ I’m looking to collaborate on apps that improve people's lives and the planet
+- 💞️ I’m looking to collaborate on mobile apps that improve people's lives and the planet
 - 📫 How to reach me: https://www.linkedin.com/in/benoithebrard/

 <!---